-Table 5: Data model summary
+Table 5: Data model summary (with addition of axes dimension and UCD for each axis)

 B.1.
 Observation Information

 This class is a place holder that gathers all metadata relative to an observed and distributed dataset.
 It points to existing classes of Spectrum DM and types from VODataService (Plante & al., 2010).